RankLLM: Weighted Ranking of LLMs by Quantifying Question Difficulty: Introduction

-\textbf{Contributions.} This work makes three key contributions: 1) \textbf{A new evaluation framework.} We introduce \emph{RankLLM}, a difficulty-aware and non-parametric approach that jointly estimates question difficulty and model competency.
+\textbf{Contributions.} This work makes three key contributions: 1) \textbf{A new evaluation framework.} We introduce \emph{Empirical Interaction Propagation (EIP)}, a difficulty-aware and non-parametric approach that jointly estimates question difficulty and model competency.
 This allows evaluation to move beyond flat accuracy and provide finer-grained, difficulty-sensitive comparisons of LLM performance.
-2) \textbf{Comprehensive empirical validation.} Through experiments on six benchmarks covering 35{,}550 questions and 30 models, RankLLM demonstrates strong alignment with human difficulty judgments (90\% agreement), scalability to large evaluation settings, and robustness to changes in the model pool and dataset composition.
-3) \textbf{New insights into models and datasets.} By applying RankLLM at scale, we reveal distinctive dataset difficulty profiles, consistent family-level patterns across model scales, and the reliability of open-weight and mixed-scale pools for producing stable difficulty estimates, offering practical guidance for benchmark design and model selection.
+2) \textbf{Comprehensive empirical validation.} Through experiments on six benchmarks covering 35{,}550 questions and 30 models, EIP demonstrates strong alignment with human difficulty judgments (90\% agreement), scalability to large evaluation settings, and robustness to changes in the model pool and dataset composition.
+3) \textbf{New insights into models and datasets.} By applying EIP at scale, we reveal distinctive dataset difficulty profiles, consistent family-level patterns across model scales, and the reliability of open-weight and mixed-scale pools for producing stable difficulty estimates, offering practical guidance for benchmark design and model selection.